Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Regional simulation framework

-To emulate cities with more heterogeneous building portfolios, we introduced variability in structural capacities.
-For each prescribed diversity level $\sigma$, we perturbed each building’s median capacity (i.e., the mean of the log-capacity) by multiplying it by lognormal noise, whose logarithm has mean zero and standard deviation $\sigma$.
-This procedure effectively broadened the regional fragility-curve portfolio across a region, as illustrated in Extended Data Fig.~\ref{ext_fig:frag_evolution}.
+To emulate cities with more heterogeneous building portfolios, we introduced controlled additional variability into structural capacities.
+For each $\sigma$, we perturbed each building’s median capacity by a lognormal random factor whose logarithm has mean zero and standard deviation $\sigma$.
+This procedure effectively broadened the regional portfolio of fragility curves, as illustrated in Extended Data Fig.~\ref{ext_fig:frag_evolution}.